Tzvet05/INDULC/README.md

 #### Flags

-A flag can be either a number or a mnemonic string.
+A flag can be either a macro or a mnemonic string.
-Its mnemonic string or value must be supported by the provided ISA.

 ### Defines